What is GraphRAG? Different Types, Limitations, and When to Use

 Both techniques face a common ceiling: they incrementally improve answer accuracy but fall short of guaranteeing a complete, contextually rich, and authoritative response.
 Each offers partial solutions but lacks the ability to provide definitive certainty and comprehensive context in every scenario.

-How GraphRAG Addresses Limitations of RAG
+How GraphRAG Addresses the Limitations of Other RAGs

 GraphRAG addresses many of the limitations listed above, as it can reason over data.
 A GraphRAG system can: